Probably Approximately Correct Labels: PAC labeling: core method

 \section{PAC labeling: core method}

 We begin with the basic setting with one AI model that produces cheap labels.
 Thus, we have $\hat Y_i = f(X_i)$ for all data points.
 In addition, we assume access to scalar uncertainty scores $U_1,\dots,U_n$ (typically scaled such that $U_i \in [0, 1]$) corresponding to the predictions $\hat Y_1,\dots,\hat Y_n$.
 We place no assumptions on the quality of $U_i$, however if lower $U_i$ correspond to more accurate predictions $\hat Y_i$, the procedure will achieve big gains.
+The PAC guarantee \eqref{eq:labeling_guarantee} holds no matter the quality of $U_i$.

 The basic idea behind the procedure is to find an uncertainty threshold $\hat u$ and label all data points with uncertainty that exceeds this threshold, $U_i \geq \hat u$.
 The more accurate the predictions $\hat Y_i$ are, the higher this threshold will be.
 To explain how we set $\hat u$, we introduce some notation.
 Let $\ell^u(Y_i,\hat Y_i) = \ell(Y_i,\hat Y_i) \mathbf{1}\{U_i \leq u\}$ and $L^u = \frac 1 n \sum_{i=1}^n \ell^u(Y_i,\hat Y_i)$.
 Ideally, if we knew $L^u$ for every $u$, we would choose the \emph{oracle threshold}: